Lepaya Talent Talks: How Frontify is creating its next generation of leaders through a customized approach to learning

 How do you develop leaders in specific?

-I also created a Figma board that is full of resources related to foundational leadership principles, frameworks and theories.
+We also created a Figma board that is full of resources related to foundational leadership principles, frameworks and theories.
 We really focus on what's important for them.
 So, instead of very structured programs, I try to meet them where they are.

 Are there any specific skills that you're trying to get your leaders to develop right now?

 Yes, I would say coaching is foundational.
 It’s the number 1 skill that we focus on.
 We want our leaders to be coaches for their teams.
 With that, of course, comes feedback.
 Particularly these difficult, but necessary conversations.
-It can become a wider conversation that asks, where are we heading?
-How does this team structure fit the organizational needs?

 Can you tell me how Frontify measures the impact of talent development?
 And how do you know that what you're doing is successful?

 I would say we look at 3 things.
-Of course, the first is tenure and retention.
+Of course, the first is retention.
 It’s key for us to make sure our employees are having a positive experience.
-One of the main drivers of that experience is talent development.
-Knowing that they are advancing their career with us is correlated with retention.
+We know that one of the main drivers of that experience is development.
+Skills progression is correlated with retention.
 So, retention rates would be the first one.
+The second is employee engagement, keeping our engagement levels high.

 Lastly, I would say the number of internal promotions.
 So, do we have a leadership pipeline, and are we able to cover most of the higher level positions with internal talent?
 Luckily, that is the case.
 So, I would say these are the main metrics that we follow.